UZSaeed/Knowledge-Base/pages/Compounds.md

 # Compounds

-- A compound is a substance that is formed when two or more atoms of different elements chemically [[Chemical Bonds| bond]]
+- A compound is a substance that is formed when two or more atoms of different elements form [[Chemical Bonds]
 - Compounds do not have to have similar properties to their originating elements